7th – 10th February 2020: Paris (France) for DIR EN GREY & BABYMETAL

 A group of girls dressed in black dancing in front of a logo that reads Babymetal

-The concert was short, so I was back at the hotel before 10pm.
-Thus I got a good night’s sleep before I left.
+I was back at the hotel before 22:00.
+Thus, I got a good night’s sleep before I left, once again happy that I had taken nearby accommodation.

 10th February 2020: No bells of Notre Dame

-My plane boarded at 10am so I had to leave early for the airport.
-The weather was rainy again, so I took the underground to Gare du Nord and then to the airport, where the staff was super nasty.
-In the end, I made it to my plane, where I settled down to watch Jurassic World on the way back.
-As I was riding the train, I had a nice view of the Paris as it was dawning, but the bells of Notre Dame were not tolling, and my inner child was sad about that.
+My plane boarded at 10:00 so I had to leave early for the airport.
+The weather was rainy again, so I took the underground to Gare du Nord, and then the train to Orly.
+As I was riding the train, I had a nice view of the Paris at dawn, but the bells of Notre Dame were not tolling, and my inner child was sad about that.
+Despite issues with the airport security staff, the stupidly-expensive food, and the general unpleasantness of early-morning public transportation, I made it to my plane without actual problems.
+As it was a big plane again, I settled down to watch Jurassic World during the flight, because I’m a nerd.
+Going straight into work from the airport was not fun, but it a small price to pay

 3rd – 5th July 2015: Japan Expo in Paris (France)